 Challenge Court play is available to players on selected courts during Group reserved hours where space permits dedicating one or more courts to Challenge Court play.
-While Challenge Court play is intended for intermediate to advanced play, ANY player may elect to play on a Challenge Court, and no other player may discourage or restrict them from doing so.
+While Challenge Court play is intended for intermediate to advanced play, any player may elect to play on a Challenge Court, and no other player may discourage or restrict them from doing so.
 However, players electing to play on a Challenge Court should understand that all players on these courts are expecting a challenging game and will not be expected to "go easy’” on anyone.
+Players who find themselves not really competitive should try to build their skills on the Open Courts.

 Challenge Court play is conducted on a first come – first served basis on any court not being utilized for Open Play or for novice training.
 A “challenge” means that players of generally similar skill level as the group of four currently playing individuals, give notice to play the winners of a current Challenge Court game.
 Notice is given by adding a challenging player's name to a White Board for the Challenge Courts.